 Apples and pears: winter pruning

-Pruning should be carried out when the tree is dormant, between leaf fall and bud burst (usually between November and early March).
+It should be done while the tree is dormant, after leaf fall and before it starts growing again (bud burst), which is usually between November and early March.

 How to winter prune apples and pears

 Start by removing any dead, diseased and damaged shoots and branches, then carry out the following steps: